How Can I Improve My Sleep in Addiction Treatment?

 Disordered sleeping is extremely common amongst recovering addicts and alcoholics.
 One of the things most affected by chronic alcohol consumption or drug use is a lack of sleep, or low quality sleep.
 One of the most common withdrawal symptoms for addiction across the board is sleeping issues, whether that manifests into insomnia or persistent sleepiness through out day-time hours.

 Sleeping is extremely important, as it is the time where your body not only rests, but has time to repair and regenerate on cellular, cognitive, and molecular levels.
 Of course sleeping in itself is significant, but making sure the quality of your sleep is good will be beneficial for your mental and physical health, and aid you in spiritual growth as well.
+In this post, we are going to talk about sleeping and how to improve your sleep.

 As you sleep, you go through a sleep cycle that includes five stages of sleep.
 These stages of sleep were categorized by characteristics of the brain and body during your sleep cycle.
 Stages 1, 2, 3, and 4 are non-REM sleep stages, while stage 5 is considered REM sleep.